Donald Trump ‘Ambushed’ Grieving Parents By Trying To Have Them Meet With Son’s Accused Killer

-The parents of Harry Dunn, the British teen who was killed when an Amerian diplomat’s wife was driving the wrong way down the road, were met with an unwelcome surprise when they visited the White House.
+The parents of Harry Dunn, the British teen who was killed when an American diplomat’s wife was driving the wrong way down the road, were met with an unwelcome surprise when they visited the White House.
 According to Reuters, Charlotte Charles and Tim Dunn were invited to a meeting with Donald Trump on Wednesday, only to be told that the woman who was driving the car in the fatal crash was in the building and ready to meet.

 The couple arrived at the White House on Wednesday where they met with the president, who told them that “he was sorry about Harry and then he sprung the surprise that Mrs. Sacoolas was in another room in the building and whether we want to meet her there and then.”